TCtower/GlueFL/README.md

 This repository contains the artifact for **GlueFL: Reconciling Client Sampling and Model Masking for Bandwidth Efficient Federated Learning** accepted at the *Sixth Conference on Machine Learning and Systems* (**MLSys 2023**).

 GlueFL is built as a component on top of the FedScale platform.
-The main GlueFL logic is located in the `./examples/gluefl` directory which contains the sticky sampling logic and mask shifting logic.
+The main GlueFL logic is located in the `./examples/gluefl` directory which contains both sticky sampling and mask shifting.
 GlueFL also adds several minor modifications to the `./fedscale` directory.

 ## Getting Started and Running Experiments
 To run experiments using GlueFL, you should first set up FedScale following the standard [FedScale installation instructions](#quick-installation-linux).